lem28/202Web/README.md

-# Classwork-Scrap
+# IT 202 - Web Applications
-Trash code used in classwork environments;
+Nothing in here now; Will be filled up soon enough;